libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/overview.md

 # Libra2 Framework

-This is the reference documentation of the Aptos framework.
+This is the reference documentation of the Libra2 framework.

 <a id="@Index_1"></a>